Tulane Home Tulane Shield logo linking to site home page

 Duration of Study

 Students may enter the program during either the fall or spring semester of any academic year.
-Students must complete their degree requirements within two academic semesters.
-Additional semesters may incur additional tuition and student fees, per credit.
+Students should complete their degree requirements within two academic semesters and must complete all requirements within two years.
+Additional semesters will incur additional tuition and student fees, per credit hour.

 Course List for the M.S.
 Degree in Neuroscience at Tulane University

-View a list of all graduate courses available to graduate students in neuroscience.
+View a list of graduate courses available to graduate students in neuroscience.